Do You Have the Big Picture of Your Risk Exposure?

 H&A’s COMPLIANCEAction Assessment gives you a snapshot of your current risk exposure, analyzes gaps that could land you a fine from OSHA, the EPA, DOT, or other regulatory agencies, and provides you with an action plan—all for about the cost of a single, serious OSHA citation.

-Once you have a clear picture of your risk exposure, you can choose from one of three service levels:
+Once you have a clear picture of your compliance risk assessment, you can choose from one of three service levels:

 - Option 1: We’ll create a prioritized list of short- and long-term action items for your staff to implement